Box-Robotics/ros2-ouster-tools/ouster_tools/doc/ptp_tuning.md

 pmc_commands: ["GET CURRENT_DATA_SET"]
 ```

-Assuming you made the above change to the yaml file, you can now start with the
+Assuming you made the above change to the yaml file, you can now start the
 node with:

 ```